ptyork/f_table/docs/formatting.md

 - Exceptions in callbacks are caught (unless strict formatting already raises).
 - Postprocessors shouldn't alter visible width; avoid padding changes.

+## Common Format Strings

+The following are common formatting types, their characteristics, and their uses, as well as an example format string that can be used to render them (if possible).

+### Currency: `$ (,.2f)`

+Displays monetary values with commas for thousands separators and two decimal places.
+Negative numbers display with minus sign by default.
+Replace `$` with localized currency symbol as appropriate.
+Use with or without the space between the symbol and the left paren.

+### Aligned Currency: `<$(,.2f)`

+Same as above but left-align the currency symbol.

+### Percentage: `.1%` or `.0%`

+Displays numbers as a percentage by multiplying the value by 100 and adding a percent sign (e.g., 0.15 becomes 15.0%).

+### Scientific: `.2e`

+Displays numbers in exponential notation, useful for very large or very small numbers (e.g., 23976986 becomes 2.40e+07).

+### Standard: `,.0f`

+Displays numbers with commas as thousands separators and no decimal places.
+Handles negative numbers with minus sign.

+### Accounting: _postprocess_

+Similar to currency but follows accounting conventions.
+Use a postprocessor to display negative numbers in parentheses and format consistently.

+See the [accounting ledger recipe](recipes.md#accounting-ledger) for an example of how to use postprocessing to format numbers using accounting standards.